Most Popular Mobile App Development Frameworks For App Developers in 2022

 When Should You Use React Native?

-Owned by Microsoft, Xamarin is an open-source framework for building native mobile apps for devices that run on Android, iOS, macOS, watchOS, tvOS, and Windows operating systems.
+Owned by Microsoft, Xamarin is an open-source framework for Xamarin development, designed for building native mobile apps for devices that run on Android, iOS, macOS, watchOS, tvOS, and Windows operating systems.
 This framework is based on .NET and C# programming languages.

 - Native, multiple-platform support